How to Make Raised Bed Gardens

 Plastic boards last a long, long time.
 While they cost more, they are cheaper

 A word about- - Orca boards.
 (People have asked.)
-These were plastic
+These are plastic